oskumd2/ReConECT_UI/README.md

 ## How to develop the app in your local environment

-Dowload db_data, rag_data folder on your root directory: folder available on Google Drive (https://drive.google.com/drive/folders/1Fl1vmiF3LYT4yNfc8pgcdeCtSNPx08zO?usp=drive_link)
+`Dowload db_data, rag_data folder on your root directory: folder available on Google Drive`<br /> (https://drive.google.com/drive/folders/1Fl1vmiF3LYT4yNfc8pgcdeCtSNPx08zO?usp=drive_link)

 `Manually set virtual environment in folder venv by running the following code in your terminal:`<br />